wireapp/core-crypto/README.md

 ```sh
 make ts-test
 ```

+Note the `CC_TEST_LOG_LEVEL` environment variable.
+At 1 it emits browser console logs; at 2 it also emits CoreCrypto logs.

 ## Benchmarks
 There are benches implemented in [`crypto/benches`](crypto/benches/) for several operations on mls groups with varying sizes or proteus.